Sorix/CloudCore/README.md

 ![Model editor User Info](https://cloud.githubusercontent.com/assets/5610904/24004400/52e0ff94-0a77-11e7-9dd9-e1e24a86add5.png)

 ### Default names
-The most simple way is to name attributes with default names because you don't need to specify User Info.
-Default names are configured at [[configuration struct|Configuration]], if you haven't changed them it will be `recordID` and `recordData`.
+The most simple way is to name attributes with default names because you don't need to specify any User Info: `recordID` and `recordData`.

-Remember that User Info always have a priority, so if User Info is founded for that attribute type it will be used instead of default naming.

 ### 💡 Tips
 * You can name attribute as you want, value of User Info is not changed (you can create attribute `myid` with User Info: `CloudCoreType: recordID`)